-To really make progress, you’ll need to toss old beauty products, expired medications, and ferret out anything that hasn’t been used in the last six months.
-Be ruthless: Get rid of that curling iron with the frayed cord and consider donating the hot rollers you’ve never taken out of the box.
+Step one of any organizing project starts with getting rid of what you don’t need.
+Toss old beauty products, expired medications and anything that hasn’t been used in the last six months.
+Be ruthless: Get rid of that curling iron that no longer consistently works and consider donating the hot rollers you’ve never taken out of the box.

 2. Free Up Precious Shelf Space